International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_1_Security_Perspective/4_1_4_Securing_Applications.md

 Building on a secure platform, all applications deployed on the connector need to integrate into the utilized security mechanisms and fulfill security requirements themselves.
 In the following, we separately address the connector core services and control apps which typically have higher privileges and can be used to configure the platform, and the adapter and data apps which can be deployed on the connector to process data.

-## Securing Connector Core Services and Control Apps
+## Connector Core Services and Control Apps
 The Connector Core Services (or respective Core Services for other IDS components) and Control Apps are responsible for offering IDS-specific interfaces, configuring the entire connector stack securely and managing data exchange and processing on the connector.
 These applications often have higher privileges on the connector required to use and configure functionalities offered by the Kernel in the connector platform.
 To reduce the attack surface, different functionalities should be split into modular and isolated applications interacting only via defined interfaces.
 The privileges for the applications should be reduced to those required for the respective functionality in accordance with the principle of least privilege.